Green Opportunities, Diversity Workshop and Career Fair - Friday, February 8, 2019

 Join in this workshop to learn about all the agencies, organizations, programs, graduate schools, opportunities and resources that exist to support diversity, equity and inclusion in Green Careers!
 Meet professionals in the field to learn where it's happening and how to take advantage of all these opportunities.
 Come and share your voice on how we can grow our alliance and what we can do to be more welcoming of diversity in Green Careers.

-12:00 PM Lunch (provided for those who attend the full day) and Keynote Speaker
+12:00 PM Lunch (provided for those who attend the full day) - Telling Your Story

 1:00 PM Green Opportunity & Career Fair